ibm-cloud-docs/power-iaas/getting-started-PER.md

 PER improves network communication across different parts of IBM network.
 This new system will replace the current Direct Link-based network connectivity.

 The PER system will create a direct connection to the IBM Cloud MPLS (Multi Protocol Label Switching) backbone, making it easier for different parts of IBM network to communicate with each other.
-Specifically, IBM have added a new pair of routers to each {{site.data.keyword.powerSys_notm}} pod (a collection of virtual servers instance) with an aggregate connectivity of 400 Gbps.
+Specifically, IBM has added a new pair of routers to each {{site.data.keyword.powerSys_notm}} pod (a collection of virtual servers instance) with an aggregate connectivity of 400 Gbps.

 These new routers (PERs) will associate specific {{site.data.keyword.powerSys_notm}} networks (which are like individual workspaces) with unique MPLS route distinguishers (RDs), making it easier for different networks to communicate with each other across the IBM Cloud MPLS backbone.